HTTPArchive/almanac.httparchive.org/src/content/en/2021/css.md

 ### Formats of images in CSS

-First, here’s a breakdown of the image formats we looked for, and how often each format appeared.
+First, here's a breakdown of the image formats we looked for, and how often each format appeared.
 PNG was the clear favorite, with a surprisingly close clustering of GIF, SVG, and JPG following behind.
 The fairly new WEBP format accounted for only 3.7% of images loaded by CSS, and the tiny slice at the top corresponds to unrecognized values and the ICO format.

 {{ figure_markup(
   image="css-initiated-image-formats.png",